 This covers how the paint is fed into the airbrush.
 Generally choose a gravity feed unless you have good reasons to choose something else.

-I generally recommend one of three or four manufacturers simply because they’ve got a reputation and understand customer service.
-This isn’t to say that you won’t find good equipment from other people but it’s kind've of hit or miss.
+I generally recommend one of three or four manufacturers simply because they’ve got a reputation and understand customer service [ avoid cheap airbrushes].
+This isn’t to say that you won’t find good equipment from other people but it’s kind of hit or miss.

 Of the three Badger is by far the least expensive.
 I personally don’t think they’re the best airbrushes in the world, however, they are certainly NOT the worst.
 They stand behind their products and continually innovate new designs.

-It’s time for you to go looking for a good airbrush.
-Once you’ve found it, it’ll be time to choose the right kind of air source to power it.
+It’s time for you to go looking for the best airbrush.
+Once you’ve found it, it’ll be time to choose the right kind of airbrush compressor to power it.